alexdrydew/inlay/docs/content/index.md

 ## But there is more

-We used a very basic context in this example, real world applications are much more complex and Inlay supports you through this journey:
+We used a very basic context in this example, real world applications tends to become much more complex and Inlay supports you through this journey:
 * contexts can be hierarchical (in the real world you don't have user id from the beginning), i.e. have methods that return extended contexts (including async methods and context managers);
 * contexts can be nested recursively;
 * dependency implementations can be made swappable with explicitly configured `Registry`.
 Registries are modular so common dependency sets can be shared across applications and modules;
 * sometimes dependencies can even be circular (with some reasonable restrictions).

-[^1]: plain classes and typed dicts are also available
+[^1]: plain classes and typed dicts are also supported as contexts